talal0047/V2V/README.md

 ## Prerequisites:

-This plugin requires the advanced sessions plugin which you can download from any of these sources:
+If you want to use the Kick functionality then you must get the advanced sessions plugin which you can download from any of these sources:

 Advanced Session Binaries: https://vreue4.com/advanced-sessions-binaries